Borda/pyBPDL/README.md

 ## Experiments

-We run experiment for debugging and also evaluating performances.
+We run an experiment for debugging and also evaluating performances.
-To collect the results we use `run_parse_experiments_result.py` which visit all experiments and aggregate the configurations with results together into one large CSV file
+To collect the results we use `run_parse_experiments_result.py` which visit all experiments and aggregate the configurations with results together into one large CSV file.

 ```bash
 python run_parse_experiments_result.py \